 B. Operations: The Farm Credit Act sets forth the types of authorized lending activity, persons eligible to borrow, and financial services which can be offered by the Association.
-The Association is authorized to provide, either directly or in participation with other lenders, credit, credit commitments and related services to eligible borrowers.
-Eligible borrowers include farmers, ranchers, producers or harvesters of aquatic products, their cooperatives, rural residents and farm-related businesses.
+The Association is authorized to provide, either directly or in participation with other lenders, credit, credit commitments, and related services to eligible borrowers.
+Eligible borrowers include farmers, ranchers, producers or harvesters of aquatic products, their cooperatives, rural residents, and farm-related businesses.

-The Association also serves as an intermediary in offering credit and term life insurance, advance conditional payment accounts and provides additional services to borrowers such as fee appraisals and vehicle and equipment leasing through Farm Credit Leasing.
+The Association also serves as an intermediary in offering credit and term life insurance, advance conditional payment accounts, and provides additional services to borrowers such as fee appraisals and vehicle and equipment leasing through Farm Credit Leasing.

 The Association's financial condition may be impacted by factors affecting CoBank.
 The CoBank Annual Report is available free of charge on CoBank's website, www.cobank.com; or may be obtained at no charge by contacting the Association at 3302 Williams Avenue, Woodward, Oklahoma 73801-6944 or by calling (580) 256-3465 or (800) 299-3465.
 Upon request, Association shareholders will be provided with a copy of the CoBank Annual Report.
 The CoBank Annual Report discusses the material aspects of CoBank's and District's financial condition, changes in financial condition, and results of operations.
-In addition, the CoBank Annual Report identifies favorable and unfavorable trends, significant events, uncertainties and the impact of activities of the Insurance Corporation.
+In addition, the CoBank Annual Report identifies favorable and unfavorable trends, significant events, uncertainties, and the impact of activities of the Insurance Corporation.

-In addition, the Farm Credit Council acts as a full-service federated trade association, which represents the System before Congress, the Executive Branch and others, and provides support services to System institutions on a fee basis.
+In addition, the Farm Credit Council acts as a full-service federated trade association, which represents the System before Congress, the Executive Branch, and others, and provides support services to System institutions on a fee basis.

-C. Merger: Effective January 1, 2021, AgPreference, ACA (AgPreference) was merged into Farm Credit of Western Oklahoma, ACA, (Western Oklahoma).
-Western Oklahoma acquired 100% of the assets and liabilities of AgPreference.
+C. Merger: Effective November 1, 2022, Farm Credit of Enid, ACA (Enid) and effective January 1, 2021, AgPreference, ACA (AgPreference) were merged into Farm Credit of Western Oklahoma, ACA, (Western Oklahoma).
+Western Oklahoma acquired 100% of the assets and liabilities of Enid and AgPreference.
 The merged Association conducts business under the name of Farm Credit of Western Oklahoma, ACA (Western Oklahoma) and is headquartered in Woodward, Oklahoma.
-The primary reason for the merger was to create a stronger financial institution of greater capital, capacity and human resources to serve agriculture and rural Oklahoma.
-The effects of the merger are included in the Association's results of operations, balance sheet, average balances and related metrics beginning in 2021.
+The primary reason for these mergers was to create a stronger financial institution of greater capital, capacity, and human resources to serve agriculture and rural Oklahoma.
+The effects of the Enid merger are included in the Association's results of operations, balance sheet, average balances, and related metrics beginning November 1, 2022.
+The effects of the AgPreference merger are included in the Association's results of operations, balance sheet, average balances, and related metrics beginning January 1, 2021.

 The acquisition method of accounting requires the financial statement presentation of combined balances as of the date of the merger, but not for previous periods.
-The Consolidated Balance Sheet reflects the merged balances as of December 31, 2021 and the balances for Western Oklahoma prior to January 1, 2021.
-The Consolidated Statement of Comprehensive Income, the Consolidated Statement of Changes in Shareholders' Equity and the Consolidated Statement of Cash Flows reflect the results of the merged Association after January 1, 2021 and Western Oklahoma activity prior to January 1, 2021.
-Information presented in the Notes to the Consolidated Financial Statement for 2021 reflects balances of the merged Association.
+The consolidated financials reflect the operations of Enid merged balances as of November 1, 2022 and the AgPreference merged balances as of January 1, 2021.
+Information presented in the Notes to the Consolidated Financial Statement for 2022 reflects balances of the merged Association.